nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 - Result display panel posts message:<br>
 `Storage location changed: data/newFile.xml`
 - Status Foot Bar updates to show the new location.
-- Open the data folder and the `sampleData.xml` and `newFile.xml` should be there.
+- Open the data folder and the `SampleData.xml` and `newFile.xml` should be there.
-- Reboot the app, it will load the file under the new path.
 - Note: If key in invalid path, result display will post `The file path provided is invalid.
 It must end with the file type extension, .xml`.

 ### 11.2 Changes the default storage location of the app and deletes the previous storage file